Fixed rate period: what is the sensible thing to do?

 3. Should I take out a loan for the maximum possible amount?

 Do you wish to borrow as much money as possible based on your income?
 Then take the notional interest rate into consideration, which is determined by the AFM (Netherlands Authority for the Financial Markets).
 This is the interest rate that lenders have to take into account when calculating the maximum borrowing capacity.
-The current notional interest rate can be found on the on the site of the AFM.

 However, for a fixed interest period of 10 years or longer, the actual interest rate may be used for calculations.
 As this interest rate may be significantly lower than the notional interest rate, you are able to borrow more.
 Our online calculation tool automatically takes this into account and gives you a good indication of your maximum borrowing capacity.